junszhao/oxfordccai/content/blog/20-24-5-agency/index.md

 ---
-title: Designing for children’s autonomy in the age of AI
+title: Designing for children’s autonomy in the age of AI (Part I)
 date: 2023-05-16
 image:
   focal_point: 'top'